• Skip to primary navigation

 Therefore, we recommend building one marker (such as “yes”) until it is very strong.
 Then if you see where adding a second marker could be helpful, try building value into another.

 The only location specific marker I occasionally use is “get it”.
-When I say “get it”, my dogs that I use it with know that their reward is a toy.
+When I say “get it”, the dogs that I use it with know that their reward is a toy.
 I didn’t begin using the “get it” until the “yes” had been used thousands of times.
 And even now, I rarely use “get it”, even when I throw a toy.
 “Yes” is still my go to marker word.
 The only time I use “get it” is when there might be some confusion as to what my dog’s reward will be and where he is to receive that reward.

 It is rare that dogs need that extra information.
 Dogs are smart enough to understand what they are working for by the context of most training situations.
 If I set a toy on the floor, the dog knows that it is his reward.
 If I throw a toy, the dog knows that is his reward.
 A tug toy in my hand indicates that the reward will be a game of tug.
 A training pouch around my waste tells the dog that I’ll be pulling treats from a pouch.
 At an obedience trial practice match, my dogs know that their reward will be a small bowl of food on a mat just outside the ring.
 Most of my rewards at trials, at home, and in classes are given in a crate.
 Therefore, my dogs know where to run to receive their reward during those times.
 Most importantly, by having only one terminal marker, I’m able to keep that one marker strong, easily recognizable, and valuable to the dog.
 Still, there are those few occasions when a “get it” marker is helpful.

 A “no” marker tells the dog that he is wrong and needs to try something else.
-If the word “no” has been conditioned to have negative feelings attached to it, then I strongly recommend not using the word.
+If the word “no” has been conditioned to have negative feelings attached to it, then I strongly recommend that you do not use the word.
 I don’t use the word “no” in isolation myself because it is hard to keep emotions out of the word.
 I do use it in conjunction with another word in certain situations.
 When my dogs are wrong, I communicate with my dog using one of three protocols depending on the situation.

 Sometimes, when a dog is first learning a new behavior, they will try every behavior in their repertoire of behaviors until finally hitting on the right one.
 The dog learning to down might sit, then stand, then spin to the right, and then spin to the left until they finally try the down.
 This chatting lets them know that they are wrong in a tone of voice that encourages them to keep trying.
 This situation is most common when teaching new behaviors.